aptech/docs/docs/plotsetxlabel.rst

 Purpose
 ----------------

-Controls the settings for the X-axis label on a graph.
+Controls the settings for the x-axis label on a graph.

 Format
 ----------------